"HisTourism" - a different way of travelling & experiencing!

-To discover Living History and archaeological museums in Europe, visit the page: Heritage Sites & Living Museums.
+To discover the Living History & Archaeological museums, or the Folk Culture and Heritage museums in Europe, please visit the page: Heritage Sites & Living Museums.

-To find more information about EXARC, visit the page: EXARC.
+To find more information about EXARC, please visit the dedicated page: EXARC.

 Special Projects and Theme Parks...

-This heterogeneous category consists of all other types of history and/or folklore-themed locations, where the visitors can experience History, Archaeology and Folklore in an immersive and interactive way.
-"Special Projects" include real-time construction/reconstruction projects of particular scientific and cultural interest.
+This heterogeneous category consists of all other types of history and/or folklore-themed locations, where the visitors can experience History, Archaeology and Folklore in a full-immersive and interactive way.
+"Special Projects" include real-time construction/reconstruction projects of significant scientific and cultural interest.
 "Theme Parks" represent reconstructed or newly built venues, usually in family-friendly natural settings, where history, traditions and culture are portrayed with leisure and educational purposes for children and adults, and sometimes also in a spiritual perspective.

 Image: diorama of a Celtic village open-air museum project in Northern Italy.
-Copyright & source: Historia Vivens Web.
+Copyright: Historia Vivens Web.

-To discover special projects and theme parks in Europe, visit the page: New Projects & Parks
+To discover special projects and theme parks in Europe, please visit the page: New Projects & Parks

 Heritage Tourism in Europe

-The Heritage Sites and Living Museums are being published on this website for informational and educational purposes only, without any compensation or obligation for their inclusion.
-The sites are listed by their countries of origins which are then grouped by some proposed geographical macro-areas of Europe, as further detailed in the dedicated section and including: Nordic & Baltic Countries, North Atlantic Isles, Southern, Western, Central and Eastern Europe.
-Please note that all the entries relevant to any militarily occupied and/or illegally annexed territories are disabled.
+The Heritage Sites and Living Museums are being published on this website for informational and educational purposes only, at our sole discretion, and without any compensation or obligation for their inclusion.
+The sites are listed by their countries of origins, that can be surfed either individually, i.e. country by country, through the drop-down menu on the left, or also grouped by some geographical macro-areas of Europe, as proposed and further detailed in the dedicated section, and including: Nordic & Baltic Countries, North Atlantic Isles, Southern, Western, Central and Eastern Europe.

-Image: satellite view of snow covered Europe in winter 2001/02.
-Credits: NASA/Goddard Space Flight Center Scientific Visualization.
+Image: satellite view of Europe in winter 2001/02.
+Credits: NASA / Goddard Space Flight Center.